 Chloe Te Moananui

-Chloe is involved in transcribing and processing filmed data and taking part in analytic group discussions.
+Chloe was involved in transcribing and processing filmed data and taking part in analytic group discussions.
 She is developing her research on the embodiment of strength/invulnerability and weakness/vulnerability.

 Ngāti Maniapoto, Ngāpuhi, Ngāti Pukenga

-Amy holds a Bachelor’s degree in Political Science and Development studies, her main research interests include Cultural Pluralism and Public Policy.
+Amy is a former team member and holds a Bachelor’s degree in Political Science and Development studies, her main research interests include Cultural Pluralism and Public Policy.
 Amy is passionate about empowering Māori needs and aspirations within the State Sector to achieve better outcomes for Māori.
 She currently works as an Assistant Advisor, Māori Capability within the Public Service.

-As a research assistant, Amy brings knowledge of matauranga Māori and participates in analytic group discussions of filmed data.
+As a previous research assistant, Amy brought knowledge of matauranga Māori and participates in analytic group discussions of filmed data.

-Meg is a Masters student at Te Herenga Waka – Victoria University of Wellington with a Bachelor’s Degree in Psychology and Criminology.
+Meg is a former team member and Masters student at Te Herenga Waka – Victoria University of Wellington with a Bachelor’s Degree in Psychology and Criminology.
 She is fascinated with how the complex mechanisms of talk intersect with criminal behaviour and the law.